-If you are looking to move to New York City and you intend to lease the property you intend to live or work in, it would be a great idea to understand these laws.
+If you are looking to move to New York City and you intend to lease the property you intend to live or work in, it would be a great idea to understand Landlord Tenant Laws in NYC.
 Here is a beginner’s guide to help you navigate these laws and understand your Manhattan tenant rights.

 Landlords in New York City are not required to collect a security deposit from you.
 There might be instances where it counts, but the deposit should not exceed the equivalent of a month’s rent in such situations.
 The landlords are also required to return the security deposit within two weeks of the tenant vacating the premises.
 On the flip side, a landlord might decide to withhold the security deposit when there are damages to the property or a breach(s) on the lease agreement.